Long QT Syndrome

 This document is only valid for the day on which it is accessed.
 Please read our disclaimer.

 Long QT syndrome (LQTS) is condition which runs in families and affects 1 in 2000 of the general population.
 Carriers of the condition are outwardly normal.
-It affects mostly children and young adults with frequent faints or even sudden death, though most carriers of the condition are unaware of it.
-The most common form of LQTS is inherited in a dominant pattern, which means that each child of an affected parent has a 50% chance of inheriting the disorder.
+It affects mostly children and young adults and can cause frequent faints or even sudden death, though most carriers of the condition are unaware of it.
+The most common forms of LQTS are inherited in an autosomal dominant pattern, which means that each child of an affected parent has a 50% chance of inheriting the disorder.
 Once a diagnosis is made, treatment is available.
-However, an accurate diagnosis can be difficult, because not all people affected by LQTS become ill and display symptoms.
+However, an accurate diagnosis can be difficult, because not all people affected by LQTS display symptoms.

 Usually, LQTS can be seen on an electrocardiogram (ECG).
 Every heart beat is triggered by an electrical signal that tells the heart's muscle cells to contract.
-After contracting, these cells must recover - or relax - before the next heart beat is initiated.
+After contracting, these cells must recover - or recharge - before the next heart beat is initiated.
 The amount of time needed by these cells to recover can be measured on an ECG and this is called the QT interval.
-During the last part of this interval, the heart is vulnerable and electrically unstable.
 People with LQTS have an abnormally long QT interval.
-If the next electrical signal arrives before the muscle cells have completed their recovery period a dangerously fast heart rate can occur leading to a fall in blood pressure and loss of consciousness.
+If the next electrical signal arrives before the muscle cells have completed their recovery period a dangerously fast, chaotic, heart rhythm can occur leading to a fall in blood pressure and loss of consciousness.
 It's a bit like the heart having a seizure.

 Schematic diagram of the electrical activity of one heart beat recorded by an ECG.
 The electrical discharge (depolarization) of the ventricle is represented by the QRS complex, with the T wave reflecting electrical recovery (repolarization).
 The QT interval, corrected for heart rate at the time, is the time interval from the beginning of the QRS complex to the end of the T wave, and is generally less than 0.46 seconds in males and 0.47 in females.

-In subjects with the long-QT syndrome, the QT is usually longer than these values.
-There is considerable overlap between those with and those without long QT syndrome, and they change with time so repeated ECGs may be needed.
+In people with LQTS, the QT is usually longer than these values.
+There is considerable overlap between those with and those without LQTS, and they change with time, so repeated ECGs may be needed.
 A long QT interval is present on the ECG below:

 Screening family members